By Pat Carragher - February 08, 2021

 According to Dr. Tawee Tanvetyanon, a managing physician for lung cancer screening in Moffit’s Thoracic Oncology Program, the new guidelines are a plus for former smokers.

 “This now allows screening of individuals who quit smoking more than 15 years ago,” said Tanvetyanon.
 “Many people do not remember exactly when they quit smoking.
 Although quitting smoking greatly reduces the risk of lung cancer, lung cancer screening can add another layer of protection for those who already quit.”

-Dr. Matthew Schabath, a lung cancer researcher at Moffitt, says the changes would allow for more inclusion of diverse populations, specifically women and Black Americans.
+Dr. Matthew Schabath, a lung cancer researcher at Moffitt, says the changes should allow for more inclusion of diverse populations, specifically women and Black Americans.